Littleport railway station

 Littleport railway station is on the Fen line in the east of England, serving the village of Littleport, Cambridgeshire.
 It is 76 mi measured from London Liverpool Street and is situated between and stations.
-Its three-letter station code is LTP.

-The station and all trains calling are operated by Great Northern (with service to and from .)
+The station and all trains calling are operated by Great Northern.

+History

+The station opened on 26 October 1847.

 Facilities

 Littleport station is unstaffed and tickets must be purchased from the self-service ticket machine at the station which has seated areas and customer help points on both platforms.

-The station has a small cycle rack at the entrance as well as a small (free) car park which is operated by Saba Parking.

 Step-free access is available to both the platforms at Littleport.

+The station has a small cycle rack at the entrance as well as a small (free) car park which is operated by Saba Parking, delivered as part of a wider vision for Littleport by East Cambridgeshire District Council.